 Source: The ReDiscovered Future

-Nowadays laser is used mostly in the industry together with CNC machines (CNC laser), but in the 1980s the US President Ronald Reagan launched the initiative in a tense phase of the Cold War against the Soviet Union to build a defensive shield against intercontinental ballistic missiles.
+However, lasers already have their place in history.
+In the 1980s the US President Ronald Reagan launched the initiative in a tense phase of the Cold War against the Soviet Union to build a defensive shield against intercontinental ballistic missiles.
 An alternative name of the program is Star Wars – based on the science fiction film.

 Today, lasers are used for tracking and guiding missiles, destroying optical sensors because as a real weapon they cannot be used yet.
 There are prototypes of such weapons, but it is still sci-fi.
 China claims that it has created a sort of laser gun this year that looks like an assault gun and weights 3 kg.
 They are also used in science to generate extremely high energies and thus for example temperatures and pressures as they exist in nuclear fusion on the Sun (only for a very short time).
 The communication technology uses them for optical fibers and laser message systems.
 In G

 The laser is almost a commodity.
 Everyone had a laser pointer in the hands, listened to a CD player or used a laser printer or scanner.
 In the developed countries there are probably only a few households left today which the laser technology is not used.
 This is very important because with the laser diodes a laser source is available, which has high efficiency and is very durable.
 By a combination of the small compact semiconductor diodes extremely high laser powers can be achieved.
 Because of the big quantities are the cost of these lasers extraordinarily low.
 The usage is limitless and none can predict how it will develop.